Consortium

 The Digital Humanities program from the University of Bern was begun in August 2013.
 It offers a selection of courses targeted at scholars of all levels, from undergraduates to post-doctoral researchers.
 Digital Humanities research is already well-established in several projects throughout the Faculty of Humanities at Bern, ranging through disciplines such as History, Philology, Linguistics, German Studies, Romance-language Studies, and Music.

-École Polytechnique Fédérale de Lausanne - EPFL is represented by Dr. Matteo Romanello
+École Polytechnique Fédérale de Lausanne - EPFL is represented by Prof. Dr. Sarah Kenderdine

-Université de Lausanne is represented by Dr. Matteo Romanello
+Université de Lausanne is represented by Prof. Dr. Anita Auer

-Université de Genève is represented by Isadora Charital (Research and Grants Office) and Prof. Dr. Béatrice Joyeux-Prunnel
+Université de Genève is represented by Dr. Ysadora Charital on behalf of the UNIGE rectorate and Prof. Dr. Béatrice Joyeux-Prunnel

 The chair of Digital Humanities is directly attached to the Dean's Office, and does not depend on any department, which clearly signifies its transversal and interdisciplinary character.
 The aim of the Chair is to teach the use of digital technology to all human sciences, according to the methods and issues specific to the Humanities.
 At the same time, it encourages us to reflect on our digital practice, from its use in research to the daily presence of digital technologies in our lives.
 The Digital Humanities Chair was also created to federate research in Digital Humanities throughout the Faculty of Arts and beyond.
 Beyond the usual disciplinary silos, it aims to foster collaboration, synergy and the exchange of expertise between all the disciplines of the University, regardless of the school, faculty, or discipline.

-Université de Neuchâtel is represented by Prof. Dr. Mathieu Avanzi and Francesco Berretta.
+Université de Neuchâtel is represented by Prof. Dr. Mathieu Avanzi and Dr. habil.
+Francesco Beretta

 The Digital Humanities Lab from the University of Neuchâtel gathers scholars working in the fields of archaeology, geography, history, art history, linguistics, philology and sociology.